david-dorval/CRM/README.md

 - **Service** : a time-based human activity to deliver a prestation to a customer. the service is quantified in term of man.d based on daily price
 >- **warning** : services require to be defined as sum of sub-services w/o going too far in the details.
 - **Solution** : the combination of services and products
+- ** visibility group ** : a group of users with defined visibility of deals - groups works with child and parent group with top-down only visibility
+- ** deal ** : created by an user - associated with a visibility group
+- **user** : belong to a visibility group - has right attached to different PD modules -
+- **userclass** : admin or stduser

+# Misc
+- admin rights can be duplicated